 record shows promise of productive and effective graduate work.

 Students who hold an appropriate degree in engineering may apply for admission to study for the Ph.D. degree.
 However, students are required to obtain the master’s degree first.
-Applications for admission as a doctoral candidate may be made after completion of 15 points of work as a candidate for the master’s degree.
+Students currently enrolled in the School's M.S. program may apply for admission to the doctoral program after completing 15 points of coursework.
+Completion of a relevant master's degree is required prior to entry into the Ph.D. program.

-Students have the option of enrolling in courses offered through the American Language Program (ALP) at Columbia University.
-However, course credits earned through ALP do not count toward the minimum engineering academic course work requirements.
+Students have the option of enrolling in communication courses offered through Columbia Engineering's Professional Development and Leadership courses (noncredit, tuition free) and the American Language Program (ALP) at Columbia University (credited).
+Course credits earned through ALP, however, do not count toward the minimum engineering academic coursework requirements.
 Enrollment in ALP courses is solely the financial responsibility of the student.
 As a rule, ISSO will not permit students to drop courses or fall below full-time registration for language

 The nonrefundable application fee for all graduate degree and nondegree programs is $85.